FAFO NVIDIA Inception Program member badge FAFO™ is a member of the NVIDIA Inception Program.

 Resume from durable state

-Authority and progress live in a durable work graph, not a chat window.
+Authority and progress live in an authoritative work graph, not a chat window.
 Execution picks up exactly where it left off.

 Rebuild the team